jasser21/hadiths-collection-ui/README.md

 # hadiths-collection-ui
-this is still under development
+This project is currently under development and is not be fully functional